kitchens

 A CHEF’S 2020 LAMENT

 They say that hindsight is 2020 – that being so, there is plenty for us to reflect on and determine how we might have done things differently.
-The fact is, we can’t go back, but we can look forward.
-At this point we are all hoping that 2020 will just fade from our memories. … Continue reading
+The fact is, we can’t go back, but we can look forward. … Continue reading

 -